TheRealAnonymous008/quartz/content/details/machine learning/architectures/Recurrent Neural Network.md

 	  $$
 	  h_t=f(x_t,h_{t-1})
 	  $$
 	  That is, for a RNN, we want the current state to be dependent on the previous state.
-However, unlike the [[Markov Processes in Machine Learning|Markov Property]], we actually do retain some information about all previously seen states so far.
+However, unlike the [[Markov Chain|Markov Property]], we actually do retain some information about all previously seen states so far.

 ![[RNN computation.png]]
 <figcaption> RNN computation.
 Image taken from Zhanng et al. </figcaption>